Cheryl Donegan: Reception

-Oxford Art Online cited Donegan among Maureen Connor and Dorit Cypis as revitalizing the feminist video art of the 1970s.
+Oxford Art Online cited Donegan alongside Maureen Connor and Dorit Cypis as revitalizing the feminist video art of the 1970s.
 They said her work capitalized on how the video medium distances the physical body from other subjects (the self, the viewer), as a metaphor for "alienation in cyberculture".
 That alienation also intends to weaken ideals of femininity.

 In Light Readings, Chris Darke associated Donegan with a "new generation" of performance and video artists whose work uses the "formal strategies" of 1970s video performances (e.g., "low-tech", "single-take" videos about "process, duration, and repetition" from artists like Bruce Nauman and Vito Acconci).
 Darke wrote that Donegan combined these forms with more contemporaneous cultural forms, like MTV and pornography, in an "ironic" fashion.
 Darke noted the recurrence of "banal objects" throughout her work, such as plastic jugs and "plastic sheeting".
 The critic wrote that some of Donegan's work, such as Kiss My Royal Irish Ass (1992), Clarity (1994), and Rehearsal (1994), departed from the "defiantly throwaway character" of her other work and instead engaged with the art-making process and art history.